 The safety of the children is our number one priority!
 Upon entering the School Zone on Beaver Creek Road, it is important to remain within the posted speed limits.
 The school contacts YCSO (Yavapai County Sheriff Office) if there are drivers continually exceeding the posted speed limits.
-The Drop-off and Pick-up Zone is between the two crosswalks by the front of the cafetorium.
+The Drop-off and

+Pick-up Zone is between the two crosswalks by the front of the cafetorium.
 Please support the staff in directives of traffic flow before and after school.
 There is no supervision before 7:15 AM.
 Students are to sit on the bleachers outside the cafetorium until the school campus is opened.
 Parents picking up their children at 3:15 may wait along the curb to pick up students at the front pick-up area.
-If the parent parks in the parking lot, they are expected to stay in the parking lot and wait for staff to escort the students across the crosswalk.
+If the parent parks in the parking lot, they are expected to come get the child to assist in walking through the crosswalk.
 If students are not picked up within ten minutes of dismissal, they will be waiting inside the office.
 Traffic needs to flow, so if your student is not at the pickup area when you arrive, please wait in the parking lot or wait to be directed to the front of the line.
 It is against Arizona State law to enter the bus road for drop off and pick up during times posted.
-This means no one is permitted to drive around the back of the school between 7:05 am and 4:30 pm.